 After passing a stone parapet on the right, the Long Path passes several stone walls.
-Just beyond the second stone wall, an unmarked path on the right leads to a broad viewpoint over the river.
 In another half mile, the trail passes to the right of a gas station along the Parkway, where water, restrooms and snacks are available.

 Just north of the gas station, the Long Path crosses a wooden bridge over a stream.
 The trail soon reaches the iron fence surrounding Allison Park, where it turns left, then turns right and follows the paved access road leading to the park.
 Although the Long Path skirts the park, the park is open to the public (pets not permitted), and you might want to take a side trip into the park, which offers views over the Hudson River.

 At the next intersection, the park access road turns left and goes under the Parkway.
 Just beyond, the Long Path bears left and heads uphill.
 It continues north along a parapet which overlooks the grounds of St. Peter’s University on the right.
 This parcel is the only one along the Palisades that remains in private ownership.
 After passing St. Michael’s Villa, the Long Path follows the guardrail and a grassy area along the Parkway, then bears right and reenters the woods, crossing a wet area on puncheons.
 It soon turns left and follows an abandoned paved road.
-Just ahead, an unmarked trail on the right leads to a viewpoint over the Hudson River, with the Englewood Boat Basin visible directly below and the Spuyten Duyvil (spanned by two bridges) on the other side of the river.
+A short distance ahead, an unmarked trail on the right leads to a viewpoint over the Hudson River, with the Englewood Boat Basin visible directly below and the Spuyten Duyvil (spanned by two bridges) on the other side of the river.
 As the trail once again approaches the Parkway, the pavement ends, and the Long Path continues ahead on a footpath below the level of the Parkway.